Fire Protective Intumescent Coating

 The Building Regulations for England and Wales state legal obligations that building designers must comply with.
 One example of this relates to structural stability and states “the building shall be designed and constructed so that, in the event of a fire, its stability will be maintained for a reasonable period”.

-Intumescent coatings delay building collapse by insulating the structural elements (columns, beams, roofs, floors) and helping to achieve fire resistance levels and allowing time for evacuation of a building and a safer environment for emergency services.
+These specialist coatings delay building collapse by insulating the structural elements (columns, beams, roofs, floors) and helping to achieve fire resistance levels and allowing time for evacuation of a building and a safer environment for emergency services.
 This system is being increasingly used now that visible load bearing elements, especially steel structures, are more popular in architectural design.

 The advantages of this fire protection system include: